shauryag2002/Demo-HF/README.md

        {
         "id" : "1",
         "Name" : "Piyush",
-        "Year of Graduation" : "2025"
+        "Year of Graduation" : "2025",
-        "Intrest of work" : "Android app development" "favorite Quote" : "force for a good"
+        "Intrest of work" : "Android app development", "favorite Quote" : "force for a good"
-       }
+       },
          ]